I Tested All 5 of Harry Styles's Pleasing Perfumes, and This One Was My Undeniable Favorite

 Notes: Australian pink pepper extract, cardamom, clean sheets, orris butter, carrot seed, bamboo, Indian papyrus, cashmere woods, salted musk

-I think this "clean-sheets-and-musk fragrance" is, hands down, one of the most unique scents I've ever sniffed.
-Equal parts fresh and spicy, it reminds me of the indie boutiques that line South Congress Avenue in Austin, Texas (I used to live there, so forgive me for making such a specific reference).
-The boutiques in question have an undeniable cool vibe, often selling unique, handmade items while wafting incense into the air.
+I think this "clean sheets and musk" fragrance is, hands down, one of the most interesting scents I've ever sniffed.
+Equal parts fresh and spicy, it reminds me of the indie boutiques that line South Congress Avenue in Austin, Texas.
+(I used to live there, so forgive me for making such a specific reference.)
+The boutiques in question have an undeniably cool vibe, often selling unique, handmade items while wafting incense into the air.
 This scent has a similar aura of unbothered effortlessness.

 #2: Bright, Hot Eau de Parfum